Hell ship: Suez Maru

 Suez Maru was a 4,645-ton freighter with passenger accommodation.
 She sailed on 25 November 1943 with 548 POWs (415 British and 133 Dutch) from Ambon bound for Surabaya.
 The POWs were all sick men from the work-camps on the Moluccas and Ambon.
 Twenty were stretcher cases.
 On 29 November 1943 the ship was torpedoed by USS Bonefish near Kangean Island east of Madoera Island.
 Most of the POWs drowned in the holds of the ship.
 The crew of Bonefish was unaware that Suez Maru was carrying POWs.
 Those who escaped from the holds and left the ship were shot by the Japanese.
 Minesweeper W-12 picked up the Japanese survivors although recently released documents state that W-12 machine-gunned the surviving POWs (a minimum of 250) in the water.
 There were no POW survivors.

 Media appearances

 In 2012 film producer Jan Thompson created a film documentary on the hell ships, Death March, and POW camps titled Never the Same: The Prisoner-of-War Experience.
 The film reproduced scenes of the camps and ships, showed drawings and writings of the prisoners, and featured Loretta Swit as the narrator.

-The Midnight Oil song "In the Valley" mentions the sinking of the Montevideo Maru, where the narrator's grandfather drowned, "the Rising Sun sent him floating to his rest".
+The Midnight Oil song In the Valley mentions the sinking of Montevideo Maru, where the narrator's grandfather drowned: "the Rising Sun sent him floating to his rest".